-On August 26, 2024, Mussie Imnetu, a 41-year-old renowned chef who had previously worked with culinary giants like Gordon Ramsay, Marcus Wareing, and Alain Ducasse, was found unconscious near the Notting Hill Carnival in London, England.
+Mussie Imnetu, a 41-year-old renowned chef who had previously worked with culinary giants like Gordon Ramsay, Marcus Wareing, and Alain Ducasse, was found unconscious on August 26, 2024, near the Notting Hill Carnival in London, England.
 Imnetu, who hailed from Sweden but was born in Eritrea, was visiting from Dubai, where he was the head chef at The Brasserie in The Arts Club Dubai.

 The Metropolitan Police reported that Imnetu was found unresponsive around 11:22 PM in the vicinity of the festival.
 Despite receiving immediate medical aid at the site, his condition quickly worsened.
 He was rushed to a local hospital, where he battled for his life for four days before succumbing to his injuries on August 30.

-Investigators have been gathering information about Imnetu’s last hours, releasing CCTV footage that captured him leaving The Arts Club in Mayfair just after 1 PM on the day of the incident.
+Investigators gathered information about Imnetu’s last hours, releasing CCTV footage that captured him leaving The Arts Club in Mayfair just after 1 PM on the day of the incident.
 Imnetu, who was wearing a blue T-shirt and black jeans, was seen purchasing a white baseball cap later that day.
 According to the police, Imnetu arrived at the Dr Power restaurant on Queensway, West London, around 10:30 PM, roughly an hour before he was found unconscious.

 A 31-year-old charity worker and director, Omar Wilson, was arrested in relation to the incident.
 Initially charged with causing grievous bodily harm with intent, the charges were elevated to murder following Imnetu’s death.